lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 click Save

 NOTICE You can ignore the error about an incompatible Solr schema; we're going to set this up in the next step.
-In fact, if you refresh the page after restarting Solr in the next step, you should see the error disappear.

 apply solr configs
 - click back into the vm